Node Types Reference

 Handles:

-- Output (Right): Continues execution after the called script completes
+- Default Output (Top Right): Continues execution after the called script completes (when no exit route is used)

 Use Cases: